Sacha Baron Cohen On 'Borat' Ethics And Why His Disguise Days Are Over

 On not appearing as himself publicly to preserve the identity of his characters for many years

-On what captivated him about Yippie leader Abbie Hoffman, who he plays in The Trial of the Chicago 7
+On what captivated him about Yippie leader Abbie Hoffman, whom he plays in The Trial of the Chicago 7

 On his audition to play Abbie Hoffman (back when Steven Spielberg was attached to direct)

 I heard that there was going to be a movie about the Chicago 7.
-I was kind of obsessed with Abbie Hoffman from the age of 20 and with great chutzpah I called up Steven Spielberg and I said, "Can you let me audition?"
+I was kind of obsessed with Abbie Hoffman from the age of 20, and with great chutzpah I called up Steven Spielberg and I said, "Can you let me audition?"
 And he had some reservations, particularly about the accent, because he knew it was a very specific accent.
-And he sent me a dialect coach and ... every night we recorded three versions of his speech.
-And after two weeks, Spielberg said, "OK, I need a version of that speech that you're happy with, deliver it to my house at 9:00 a.m."
+And he sent me a dialect coach, and ... every night we recorded three versions of his speech.
+And after two weeks, Spielberg said, "OK, I need a version of that speech that you're happy with.
+Deliver it to my house at 9 a.m."
 So I had recorded about 30 versions.
-The dialect coach said [use] take 28 and I instructed my assistant, I said, "Put take 28 on a CD, deliver it to Mr. Spielberg's house."
+The dialect coach said [to use] Take 28, and I instructed my assistant — I said, "Put Take 28 on a CD.
+Deliver it to Mr. Spielberg's house."

 Lauren Krenzel and Thea Chaloner produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.